 Job prospects Cook near Kelowna (BC)

-Explore current and future job prospects for Cooks near Kelowna (BC).
-These trends also apply to people working as a cook.
+Explore current and future job prospects for people working as "Cooks" near Kelowna (BC) or Canada.

 Recent trends from the past 3 years

 The prospect of finding work in this occupation was fair over the past few years (2019-2021).
 The number of job openings was about the same as the number of workers available.

 Source Labour Market Information | Recent Trends Assessment Methodology